adamgauthier/TaylorBot/README.md

 ## Components

 TaylorBot is made up of multiple components, which are mostly built and run using [Docker](https://www.docker.com/) containers, connected through the use of a Docker network.
-This architecture allows most features to remain online while another component is being updated or is having issues.
+This architecture allows most features to remain online while a component is experiencing downtime.
 The use of containers means you can run all components locally regardless of your OS environment, assuming you have Docker installed on your machine.

 ### postgres